‘Unlikely landlords’ may be looking to donate rental property to charity

 - First, a taxpayer doesn’t have to donate cash to support a charity – so something originally purchased for personal reasons, such as a vacation home or land used for hunting, can make a difference when the taxpayer is no longer using it.

-- Second, making a contribution in this way creates a dollar-for-dollar reduction in taxable income (up to certain percentage of adjusted gross income) for the fair market value of the property, regardless of the taxpayer’s basis in the property.
+- Second, donating real estate to charity in this way creates a dollar-for-dollar reduction in taxable income (up to certain percentage of adjusted gross income) for the fair market value of the property, regardless of the taxpayer’s basis in the property.

 For example, assume an extremely wealthy California businesswoman purchased an unimproved lot for $100,000.
 She was planning to build her dream home there after she retired.
 However, she later decided to move closer to her grandchild and no longer had any use for the property.
 If she sells the land, she could easily get $200,000 because of increasing property values.
 If she gives the property to a qualified charity, it would mean a $200,000 charitable deduction, even though she spent only $100,000 on the property.
-This potentially could save her up to $105,800 in federal and state taxes in 2015 because of the deduction.
 The fact that she didn’t sell the property kept an additional $100,000 of capital gains off her federal and state returns, as well as the resulting income taxes.
 As an added bonus, she didn’t have to go through the hassle of listing and selling the lot by donating the property to charity.

-Despite the common advantages of these tax breaks, there are several factors that could take away any benefit of directly contributing depreciated rental real estate to a qualified charitable organization.
+Despite the common advantages of these tax breaks, there are several factors that could take away any benefit of directly donating depreciated rental real estate to charity.
 Taxpayers’ specific situations will vary, but in general, taxpayers should be especially careful if they have:

 - Large amounts of suspended passive activity losses